badboyku/microfrontend-template/README.md

 ---

 ## Module Federation Plugin
 This plugin is used to help bundle multiple builds into one build.
-There is a `bootstrap.tsx` file that is necessary for the plugin to work correctly.

-**WARNING: Do not remove file `bootstrap.tsx`**

 There are some options that need to be set in `webpack.config.js` file: